 Sources and further reading

 WFAE's "FAQ What Lies Beneath Lake Norman" stream

 Duke Energy's "A Rare Look Inside Cowan's Ford Dam" article

-Or shop for Lake Norman books on our online store for more photos, facts, and history about Lake Norman such as Lake Norman Our Inland Sea, History of Lake Norman, and Lake Norman Reflections Book!
+Or shop for Lake Norman books on our online store for more photos, facts, and history about Lake Norman such as Around Lake Norman and History of Lake Norman!